-Fiscal notes are available wherever bills are distributed.
-The text of fiscal notes and the status of fiscal note requests are available for each bill on the LAWS section of the Legislative Branch website under "Look Up Bill Information".
+Fiscal notes are distributed along with the bill when the bill is under consideration by a standing committee or committee of the whole.
+The text of fiscal notes and the status of fiscal note requests are available for each bill through the Bill Explorer application of the Legislative Branch website.